Structure of Anglicare Board

 David was awarded an Order of Australia Medal in the 2014 Queen’s Birthday Honours list, is a Fellow of the Australian Society of Certified Practising Accountants and a Graduate Member of the Australian Institute of Company Directors.

-David is a member, Parish Treasurer and synod representative of the Parish of Bellerive.
+David is a member, Parish Treasurer and Synod representative of the Parish of Bellerive.
 He is Deputy Diocesan Registrar of the Anglican Diocese of Tasmania and an elected member of Diocesan Council.
-He is involved in a number of community organisations, including Dogs’ Homes of Tasmania where he is a Director and Treasurer.
+He is also a Councillor and Executive member of the Bush Church Aid Society of Australia.

 David is married to Sue and has held a lifelong interest in community music.
-He is an active member of the Glenorchy City Concert Brass and is a life member of the National Band Council of Australia, the Tasmanian Bands League and the City of Launceston RSL Brass.
+He is an active member of the Glenorchy City Concert Brass and City of Hobart Highland Pipe Band, and is a life member of the National Band Council of Australia, the Tasmanian Bands League and the City of Launceston RSL Brass.